-This edition of CISM Parachuting Regulations was prepared by CPC during 43rd WMPC 2019 in Wuhan (China) and presented to all nations at enlarged CPC meeting
+The content of this edition of CISM Parachuting Regulations was prepared by CPC during 43rd WMPC 2019 in Wuhan (China) and presented to all nations at enlarged CPC meeting.
+There are no changes in the content of 2020 to this 2021 edition.